 About the Women in the City Future Leaders Award

-At a relatively young age, they are making a contribution beyond their functional, technical or specialist area, are committed to their personal and professional development and have a heightened sense of self-awareness.
+Award Candidates are already making a contribution beyond their functional, technical or specialist area.
+They need to be able to demonstrate senior leadership potential; are committed to their personal and professional development; have strategic networking capabilities and who have a heightened sense of self-awareness.

 Many have post-graduate business qualifications and some global experience, either living in a number of countries and/or working in a range of territories.